Financial Services Litigation

 At Bowles Rice, our lawyers have experience successfully defending clients, big and small, against lending-related lawsuits and class action litigation brought by consumers and regulators.
 Our lawyers also possess experience dealing directly with federal and state regulators on behalf of our banking and lending clients.
 We recognize that "success" means more than just winning.
 Our team recognizes true success must come at a reasonable price and requires close attention to the management of a business's "brand" or public reputation.

 Although litigation and regulatory investigations are expensive, our team seeks to minimize expenses by working closely with our clients to eliminate duplicative or unnecessary actions and get things right the first time.
 And, because lawsuits are stressful and expensive for every business, we also attempt to be as responsive as possible to our clients' needs, including preparing case budgets and responding to client requests for information as quickly as possible.

-Bowles Rice represents more than 70 banks and bank holding companies and is proud to represent both the West Virginia Bankers Association and Community Bankers of West Virginia.
+Bowles Rice represents more than 70 banks and bank holding companies and is proud to represent Community Bankers of West Virginia.

 In the firm’s capacity representing both associations, Bowles Rice has filed numerous amicus briefs with the Supreme Court of Appeals of West Virginia, which address a broad range of issues fundamental to the financial services industry, including:

 - McFarland v.
 Wells Fargo Bank and U.S. Bank National Association (applicable standard for proving unconscionability per the WVCCPA)

 - Nationwide Mutual Insurance Company v.
 Frank S. Martino (disclosure of non-public personal information under state and federal privacy statutes)